hunterShierman/BookNest/README.md

 Here is a link to the demo video: https://www.youtube.com/watch?v=ZOzlvGD2Fys

+Here is a link to the website: booknest-app-apeya0djb3bjanf0.canadaeast-01.azurewebsites.net

 ## Features:
 - View a list of books from the database.
 - Search and filter for books by title, genre, date, or ISBN.